mikron-ia/rpg-hub-frontend-static/README.md

 This version of frontend is being written in PHP with Silex.
 Data to fuel the frontend will be retrieved from API provided by backend.

+Due to current need that is driving this development, architecture is heavily biased towards 7th Sea system (a creation of John Wick, originally published by Alderac Entertainment Group).
+No copyrighted terms are in use, though.
+The styling and architecture will be made more universal with future development.

 ## Installation guide
 1. Clone the project via `git clone` with correct address to a desired directory of a web server
 2. Run `composer install` in the project directory